DEAD MEN BEAR NO WITNESS (Bliss)

 So I rapped on the wood, and she opened it wide

-On my host the most recent cadaver
+On my host, the most recent cadaver

-She said do you mind if I leave for a spell?
+Then she said; do you mind if I leave for a spell?

-I must run to my neighbours for them I must tell
+I must run to my neighbours, for them I must tell

 Of the sad situation that here has befell

-Will you watch while I go on my errand?
+Will you watch, while I go on my errand?

 And soon as she’s stepped in the chilly night air